LightofGolden/Random-stuff-to-the-public/README.md

 <br>
 440.0hz ==> 459.2hz
 <br>
 If you wanna speed up the BPM to PAL's speed without using the converter, you must add an exact amount of 6.354 bpm into your normal song BPM.
-And reverse, if you wanna slow down a PAL audio to the NTSC/Normal audio, you must apply a timestretch of 95.34%.
+And reverse, if you wanna slow down a PAL audio to the NTSC/Normal audio, you must apply a timestretch of 95.34%. (i need to fact check this part i might be wrong holy sh-)
 <br>
 For example: 130bpm ==> 136.354bpm
 <br>